multycloud/multy-docs/docs/examples/web-app.md

 # Web App

-This example deploys a three tier web application that is hosted on both AWS and Azure.
+This example deploys a three tier web application that is hosted on AWS, Azure and GCP.

 Resources deployed:
 * Virtual network and 3 public subnets